cvmfs/doc-cvmfs/cpt-repo.rst

 (and most do not), unprivileged users will not be able to read files unless they are readable by “other” and all their parent directories have at least “execute” permissions.
-It makes little sense to publish files in CernVM-FS if they won’t be able to be read by anyone.
+It makes little sense to publish files in CernVM-FS if they won't be able to be read by anyone.

 Hardlinks
 ~~~~~~~~~